williamsjoehenry/williamsjoehenry.github.io/_posts/2017-07-15-ajive-package.markdown

 # What I learned

-There are some tradeoffs to consider:
+First, there are some tradeoffs to consider:

 - Academia does not seem to value software very much.
 - There is a large time cost to develop software packages that could have been spent writing papers.